 The Committee on Committees will strive to maintain an open and objective perspective related to filling vacant positions on the various University and campus councils and committees.

 Members of the Committee on Committees should consider a balanced and broad representation for the entire university and should seek input from chairs of departments, directors, and others who have a wide knowledge and acquaintance of faculty personnel.
 Final nominations, however, will be made by the Committee on Committees and the Senate.
+The Faculty Senate Executive Committee may approve vacancies that occur off-cycle.

-Current members of the Committee on Committees should not be nominated for vacant positions on the various University and campus councils and committees.
+Current members of the Committee on Committees nor FSEC should not be nominated for vacant positions on the various University and campus councils and committees.
 A member should recuse him/herself from the selection process for a specific committee if s/he has a personal conflict of interest related to a candidate.

 Faculty Welfare Committee.